 The proposed pipeline route to MFCT from NPPS was considered favourable to the alternative of the extension from the existing Wallaby Creek wellsite primarily for operational reasons.
-The proposed route will debottleneck flow from existing North Paaratte wells that are currently constrained by the existing DN150 gathering line that currently connects these wells to the existing gathering line network back to the Iona Gas Plant.
+A new pipeline will debottleneck flow from existing North Paaratte wells that are currently constrained by the existing DN150 gathering line that currently connects these wells to the existing gathering line network back to the Iona Gas Plant.

 Other options for the pipeline were considered as part of the route assessment process which considered constraints and assessment criteria including visual impacts, social receptors issues and potential construction phase noise and air quality impacts.
-Similarly, the presence of native vegetation provides a proxy measure for the potential occurrence of threatened communities, flora, fauna and their habitat.